Accessing VMs with your browser

 To change the keyboard layout, see the instructions below.

-To type keyboard shortcuts directly from your local keyboard instead of the on-screen keyboard, see Keyboard shortcuts for browser client and SmartRDP.
+To type keyboard shortcuts directly from your local keyboard instead of the on-screen keyboard, see Keyboard shortcuts for the SRA browser client.

 Click to change the keyboard language mapping recognized by the VM.